Sterilization law in the United States: Medicaid Services

 A state plan must provide that a Medicaid agency will pay for the sterilization procedure if the individual is at least 21 years old, mentally competent, voluntarily gave informed consent to the procedure, and must be done for a purpose other than for "rendering the individual permanently incapable of reproducing."
 Medicaid will not pay "for the sterilization of a mentally incompetent or institutionalized individual."

 State law

 State sterilization laws are required to be in compliance with the United States Constitution.

 Alabama

 In 1935 Dr W. D. Partlow proposed a bill to sterilize those with hereditary "mental disease".
+In 1973, the Southern Poverty Law Center filed a lawsuit on behalf of Minnie Lee and Mary Alice Relf.
+The Relf sisters were sterilized without their informed consent, or the informed consent of their parents, who could not read, further pressured by their reliance on government welfare programs.
+The Relf v.
+Weinberger ruling prevented federal funding from being used for involuntary sterilizations.
+In the 1979 case Hudson v.
+Hudson, it was ruled that judges could no longer order forced sterilizations unless they were given the jurisdiction to do so in future rulings.

 Alaska

-In 1981 the Alaska Supreme Court held that an Alaskan Superior Court has the authority to order the sterilization of a mentally retarded person upon petition by the retard’s legal guardian if it is proven with clear and convincing evidence that sterilization is in the best interest of the retard.
+In 1981 the Alaska Supreme Court held that an Alaskan Superior Court has the authority to order the sterilization of a "mental incompetent" person upon petition by their legal guardian if it is proven with clear and convincing evidence that sterilization is in the intellectually disabled person's best interest.